camerongridley/UnemploymentMentalHealth/README.md

 <img src='img/unemploy1.jpeg'>

 ## The Goal
 The purpose of this repo is to show my thought process and workflow for tackling a new data science project.
 I have chosen a classification problem that has messy data and is balanced combination of numerical and categorical data to fully illustrate all steps in the data cleaning, preprocessing and modeling steps of a project.
-Thus, it is highly tecnhcal and <b>not an example of a report to be delivered to non-data science teams or stakeholders.</b>
+Thus, it is highly technical and <b>not an example of a report to be delivered to non-data science teams or stakeholders.</b>

 I have written up the main points in this README document and the detailed steps can be seen in the <a href='http://localhost:8888/notebooks/Projects/UnemploymentMentalHealth/notebooks/ModelingV3.ipynb'>EDA</a> and <a href='http://localhost:8888/notebooks/Projects/UnemploymentMentalHealth/notebooks/ModelingV3.ipynb'>Modeling</a> notebooks.